eostermueller/load-test-in-a-box_sut_sample/src/main/resources/com/github/eostermueller/tjp2/markdown/part01/lowEarthOrbit.md

 1. What is the concurrency of Gomer's test?
 Of Bongoyo's test?

 1. Say 'three thread dumps' 10 times as fast as you can.
-Now use jstack (it is in the 'bin' folder of the jdk) to capture three thread dumps from the system under test in Bongoyo's test.
+Now use jstack (it is a command line program in the 'bin' folder of the jdk) to capture three thread dumps from the system under test in Bongoyo's test.
 You will first need to find the process id (aka pid) for the process running the Java class com.github.eostermueller.tjp2.PerformanceSandboxApp.
 What single word/indicator in the thread dumps points to the problem?

 1. How many times is this word/indicator repeated in each of the thread dumps of Bongoyo's test?